 Completed service hours shall be defined as regularly scheduled hours in a paid status, up to 80 hours per pay period.
 Overtime hours, disability payments, medical emergency leave, and time without pay shall not count toward step advancements.
-Unless otherwise approved by the Commission, step advancements within a base salary range shall be based upon a one step increment, approximately two and one-half percent.
+Unless otherwise approved by the Commission, step advancements within a base salary range shall be based upon a one-step increment, approximately two and one-half percent.
 The employee shall be eligible for the first step advancement after completion of 1,040 hours and subsequent step advancements after completion of additional increments of 2,080 hours.
+C. PROBATIONARY PERIOD Exempt: The probationary period for exempt employees shall be 26 pay periods.